-1. With effect from 1 January 2021, Member States shall require fuel suppliers to include a minimum share of energy from advanced biofuels and other biofuels and biogas produced from feedstock listed in Annex IX, from renewable liquid and gaseous transport fuels of non-biological origin [] and from renewable electricity in the total amount of transport fuels they supply for consumption or use on the market in the course of a calendar year.
+1. [With effect from 1 January 2021,] In order to mainstream renewable energy use in the transport sector, each Member State shall ensure [require fuel suppliers to include a minimum share of energy from advanced biofuels and other biofuels and biogas produced from feedstock listed in Annex IX, from renewable liquid and gaseous transport fuels of non-biological origin [] and from renewable electricity in the total amount of transport fuels they supply for consumption or use on the market in the course of a calendar year.] that the share of renewable energy supplied for final consumption in the transport sector is at least [15%] by 2030, following a indicative trajectory set by the Member State, starting from 10% on 1 January 2021 and calculated in accordance to the methodology set out in this article.
 Member States may decide to include in such a minimum share also the contribution from recycled carbon fuels.

-The minimum share shall be at least equal to 1.5% in 2021, increasing up to at least [2%] in 2030, following the trajectory set out in part B of Annex X. Within this total share, the contribution of [1] biofuels and biogas produced from feedstock listed in [1] Annex IX shall be at least [1] 1.5% of the transport fuels supplied for consumption or use on the market as of 1 January 2021, increasing up to at least [1] 5.3% by 2030, following the trajectory set out in part C of Annex X.
+[The minimum] Within this total share, [share shall be at least equal to 1.5% in 2021, increasing up to at least [9%] in 2030, following the trajectory set out in part B of Annex X. Within this total share, the contribution of [ ] biofuels and biogas produced from feedstock listed in part A of Annex IX shall be at least $[0.3\%]^{42}$ of the transport fuels supplied for consumption $[0.3\%]^{42}$ use on the market as of 1 January 2021, increasing up to at least [] [5.3]% by 2030 [, following the trajectory set out in part C of Annex X.